 - European Protected Species - Cetaceans: specifically harbour porpoise, bottlenose dolphin, white-beaked dolphin and minke whale.
-Other cetacean species may be infrequent or rare visitors to the area. - Marine turtles: leatherback turtles are occasional visitors to the area. - Nationally Protected Species - Basking shark are occasional visitors to the area - Grey and harbour seal are present
+Other cetacean species may be infrequent or rare visitors to the area. - Marine turtles: leatherback turtles are occasional visitors to the area.

+- Nationally Protected Species

+- Basking shark are occasional visitors to the area

+- Grey and harbour seal are resident

-A review of the proposed survey activities identified five potential impacts on Protected Species, namely:
+A review of the proposed survey activities identified five potential impacts that could be exerted on Protected Species, namely: